 Free Open Access Meducation – Medical education for anyone, anywhere, anytime.
 Life in the Fast lane is dedicated to collating the resources that healthcare professionals and students can access to take part in the FOAM movement.

-The FOAM community spontaneously emerged from the collection of constantly evolving, collaborative and interactive open access medical education resources being distributed on the web with one objective — to make the world a better place.
-FOAM is independent of platform or media — it includes blogs, podcasts, tweets, online videos, text documents, photographs, Facebook groups, and a whole lot more.
+FOAM is a collection of resources, a community and an ethos.
+Independent of platform or media — it includes blogs, podcasts, tweets, online videos, text documents, photographs, Facebook groups, and a whole lot more.

 Medicines Complete – (BNF & BNF for Children access & more)